wolny/pytorch-3dunet/README.md

                         Conv layer ordering, e.g. 'crg' ->
                         Conv3D+ReLU+GroupNorm
   --loss LOSS           Loss function used for training.
 Possible values:
-                        [bce, nll, dice].
+                        [bce, ce, wce, dice].
 Has to be provided cause loss determines the final activation of the model.
   --test-path TEST_PATH
                         path to the test dataset